lnryan/learn-go-with-tests/concurrency.md

 The new type, `result` has been made to associate the return value of the `WebsiteChecker` with the url being checked - it's a struct of `string` and `bool`.
-As we don't need either value to be named, each of them is anonymous within the struct; this can be useful in when it's hard to know what to name a value.
+As we don't need either value to be named, each of them is anonymous within the struct; this can be useful when it's hard to know what to name a value.

 Now when we iterate over the urls, instead of writing to the `map` directly